 As a manager in the technology space, I have the great responsibility and privilege of hiring people into my company.
 As part of this work, I have to: help write job descriptions, spread the word, parse through resumes, meet referrals, conduct interviews, conduct/attend hiring meetings, write offer letters, write rejection letters, and onboard people.

-So I’ve pulled together a quick list of things common mistakes I keep seeing people make, in hopes that you can avoid them.
+So I’ve pulled together a quick list of some of these common missteps in the hope that you can avoid them.

 1) Not connecting with a referrer or potential referrer before sending along your resume.